Artful Homemaking

 Nuts and Seeds

-I keep a variety of nuts and seeds available for snacks and also homemade granola.
+I keep a variety of nuts and seeds available for snacks and also for making homemade granola.

 Dried Fruit